allen-michael-tan/Kinematic-clock/README.md

 # Kinematic Clock

-This repository showcases how Singapore Polytechnic's kinematic clock was made.
+This repository showcases how Singapore Polytechnic MakerSpace's kinematic clock was made.

-Background info about the kinetic clock?

-Design followed from?
+The design follows the Clockception instructables guide made by [madebymorgan](https://www.instructables.com/Clockception-How-to-Build-a-Clock-Made-From-Clocks/), where some aspects of the design were modified.

 ## 3D Design